-Alicia Hall-Flesch, Company Member
+Alicia Hall, Company Member

 Alicia Hall-Flesch has been studying and practicing the Michael Chekhov Technique for about ten years.
 She was first introduced to the technique by another MICHA Master Teacher, Scott Fielding and worked as an actor for him on Flood and several other productions at Alchymia Theatre.
 She has worked with Shakespeare on the Green, Shattered Globe, The Journeymen, Next Theatre, as well as many others throughout Chicagoland.
 She holds an MFA from the Theatre School of DePaul Univ. and a BA from Barat College.
 She has ben involved with Moving Dock for several years.
 She was in Moving Dock’s first workshop project for Unsung Stars, originating the role of Annie Jump Cannon and performed that role at the Adler Planetarium.
-She appears in Moving Dock’s most recent show, Shakespeare’s Notebook.
+She appeared in Moving Dock’s Shakespeare’s Notebook.

 Christa Macbeth, Company Member

 Christa Macbeth comes to the Chekhov Technique and Moving Dock Theatre by way of the spoken word.
 She spent many years with Eurythmy Spring Valley in NY State, where she taught creative speech and was the ‘voice’ for performances.
 She also collaborated with like-minded artists on independent recitals.
 In 2002 she moved to Chicago, where she seeks to light a flame teaching English as a second language.
 Her latest program is A Man Called Dante which has been performed in Chicago and in Spring Valley.
 She is enjoying growing in new directions as she works her way into the richness of Chekhov’s Technique with the Moving Dock Acting Ensemble.
-She appears in Moving Dock’s new show, Shakespeare’s Notebook.
+She appeared in Moving Dock’s Shakespeare’s Notebook.